Set up a data destination to export data from Singular automatically to a Redshift database.

 CREATE USER singular WITH PASSWORD '<password>';

-And then grant it the following permissions:
+Grant it the following permissions:

 GRANT CREATE ON DATABASE "<enter database name here>" TO "singular"; GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO singular; GRANT SELECT ON ALL TABLES IN SCHEMA pg_catalog TO singular;

-Step 2: Whitelist Singular Server IPs
+2. Whitelist Singular Server IPs

 Create three rules with the IPs provided above: